DavidDTessier/gcp-certifications/Security Engineer/Encryption on GCP.md

 For more details on how Encryption In Transit works at Google see the following [whitepaper](https://cloud.google.com/security/encryption-in-transit).

 ## Cloud Storage Encyption
-Cloud Storage always encrypts the customers data on the server before it is writtent to disk.
+Cloud Storage always encrypts the customers data on the server before it is written to disk.
 Cloud storage manages server-side encryption keys on the clients behalf.
-It leverages AES-256 encyption by default.
+It leverages AES-256 encryption by default.

-Alternatively the client has the option of using there own encryption keys for encrypting there data in Cloud Storage.
+Alternatively the client has the option of using their own encryption keys for encrypting their data in Cloud Storage.

 These are the following options: